carlgira/traffic_sign_classification/README.md

 - Readme.md (This file): Writeup of the project
 - Traffic_Sign_Classifier.ipynb: Notebook with the python code and comments
 - Traffic_Sign_Classifier.html: Saved notebook in html
-- src: Directory with different architectures of neural networks (lenet with and without augmented data, lenet with dropout and other convnets)
+- src: Directory with different parametrization for lenet
 - new_images: Folder with new images to test the model
 - convent: Folder with checkpoint of the neural network
 - signnames.csv: CSV file with labels id and descriptions.